 $41.10 Million in Sales Expected for Safe Bulkers (SB) This Quarter

-Equities research analysts expect that Safe Bulkers (NYSE:SB) will announce sales of $41.10 million for the current quarter, according to Zacks Investment Research.
+Brokerages forecast that Safe Bulkers (NYSE:SB) will announce $41.10 million in sales for the current quarter, Zacks reports.
 Three analysts have made estimates for Safe Bulkers’ earnings.
 The lowest sales estimate is $40.50 million and the highest is $41.40 million.
-Safe Bulkers reported sales of $33.33 million during the same quarter last year, which indicates a positive year over year growth rate of 23.3%.
-The company is scheduled to report its next earnings report on Thursday, May 17th.
+Safe Bulkers posted sales of $33.33 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 23.3%.
+The company is scheduled to announce its next quarterly earnings report on Thursday, May 17th.

-On average, analysts expect that Safe Bulkers will report full-year sales of $41.10 million for the current year, with estimates ranging from $163.50 million to $196.69 million.
-For the next year, analysts forecast that the firm will report sales of $204.98 million per share, with estimates ranging from $195.75 million to $213.87 million.
-Zacks’ sales calculations are a mean average based on a survey of analysts that cover Safe Bulkers.
+According to Zacks, analysts expect that Safe Bulkers will report full-year sales of $41.10 million for the current financial year, with estimates ranging from $163.50 million to $196.69 million.
+For the next fiscal year, analysts expect that the company will post sales of $204.98 million per share, with estimates ranging from $195.75 million to $213.87 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that that provide coverage for Safe Bulkers.

-Safe Bulkers (NYSE:SB) last released its quarterly earnings results on Wednesday, February 14th.
+Safe Bulkers (NYSE:SB) last released its earnings results on Wednesday, February 14th.
 The shipping company reported $0.02 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.01) by $0.03.
-The business had revenue of $44.00 million during the quarter, compared to analyst estimates of $38.12 million.
-Safe Bulkers had a net margin of 3.26% and a return on equity of 16.52%.
-The company’s quarterly revenue was up 33.7% on a year-over-year basis.
-During the same period in the prior year, the firm posted ($0.09) earnings per share.
+Safe Bulkers had a return on equity of 16.52% and a net margin of 3.26%.
+The company had revenue of $44.00 million during the quarter, compared to analysts’ expectations of $38.12 million.
+During the same period in the prior year, the business posted ($0.09) EPS.
+The business’s revenue was up 33.7% on a year-over-year basis.

-COPYRIGHT VIOLATION WARNING: “$41.10 Million in Sales Expected for Safe Bulkers (SB) This Quarter” was reported by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this piece of content on another publication, it was illegally stolen and reposted in violation of US & international copyright law.
-The correct version of this piece of content can be viewed at https://macondaily.com/2018/04/06/41-10-million-in-sales-expected-for-safe-bulkers-sb-this-quarter-updated.html.
+COPYRIGHT VIOLATION WARNING: This piece was reported by Macon Daily and is owned by of Macon Daily.
+If you are viewing this piece on another publication, it was illegally stolen and republished in violation of U.S. and international copyright & trademark laws.
+The legal version of this piece can be read at https://macondaily.com/2018/04/12/41-10-million-in-sales-expected-for-safe-bulkers-sb-this-quarter.html.

 About Safe Bulkers